voxel51/api-py/README.md

 ### Data

-Upload data to the cloud.
-Give path to the file along with filename to `upload_data_path`:
+Upload data to the cloud storage, where `upload_data_path` is the absolute or relative path to the local file:

 ```py
 upload_data_path = "/path/to/video.mp4"